hhadah/website/content/workingpaper/populism_immigration/index.md

 publication: ""
 publication_short: ""

 abstract: "In this paper, we study the effect of immigration on the rise of populism in 27 European countries.
-We use an the number of displaced Syrians as an instrument for refugees and asylum seekers that immigrated to Europe."
+We use the number of displaced Syrians as an instrument for refugees and asylum seekers that immigrated to Europe."

 # Summary.
 An optional shortened abstract.
 summary: ""